amandacnguyen/CHEM4310-ProgrammingMLChemistry/README.md

 - Analysis of zincblende-structure materials and electronic band gap prediction
 - Data visualization and statistical analysis of computational chemistry results

+## Repository Status
+This portfolio is currently a work in progress (as of April 2025).
+I am actively refining the code organization, improving documentation, and enhancing visualizations.
+While the core functionality and analyses from course assignments are complete, I am developing these materials into more comprehensive project demonstrations.
+Check back regularly for updates!

+### Current Development Focus:
+- Refactoring code into more modular, object-oriented structure
+- Enhancing documentation with detailed explanations and usage examples
+- Creating additional visualizations for clearer result interpretation
+- Consolidating related assignments into cohesive project workflows

 ## Technical Skills Demonstrated

 - Python programming for computational chemistry applications